 Playmaking is an important skill for any guard in NBA 2K, as it can separate you from the mediocre guards and set your team up for easy wins.
 In this article we break down the best tips to not only set your teammates up for success, but yourself, too.

-- Equip the right dribble animations: Here’s out list of the best dribble moves.
-Quick is the best dribble style, Lebron James is the best crossover, Damian Lillard is the best BTB, and Trae Young is the best Size-up Escape.
+Equip the right dribble animations: Here’s out list of the best dribble moves.
+Quick is the best dribble style, Lebron James is the best crossover, Scottie Pippen is the best BTB, and Damian Lillard is the best Size-up Escape.

-- Learn how to dribble: Learning how to use the dribble moves, chaining moves, and when to use certain moves is necessary for breaking down defenders.
-This video breaks it down best , but you’ll only get better at this by practicing these moves in the MyCourt.
+Learn how to dribble: Learning how to use the dribble moves, chaining moves, and when to use certain moves is necessary for breaking down defenders.
+This video breaks it down best , but you’ll only get better at this by practicing these moves in the Gatorade Gym or MyCourt.

 Ultimately, playmaking involves a lot of quick decisions, something that only comes from a lot of practice and playing experience.
 However, the above tips helped me and others become better primary ball handlers, and we know they will help you as well.